httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 | Allows changing the request method from POST to GET | 301       | 302       |
 | Does not allow changing the request method          | 308       | 307       |

-As noted in {{?RFC7231}}, a user agent is allowed to automatically follow a 3xx redirect that has a Location response header field, even if they don't understand the semantics of the specific status code.
+As noted in {{?I-D.ietf-httpbis-semantics}}, a user agent is allowed to automatically follow a 3xx redirect that has a Location response header field, even if they don't understand the semantics of the specific status code.
 However, they aren't required to do so; therefore, if an application using HTTP desires redirects to be automatically followed, it needs to explicitly specify the circumstances when this is required.

 Applications using HTTP SHOULD specify that 301 and 302 responses change the subsequent request method from POST (but no other method) to GET, to be compatible with browsers.

 Generally, when a redirected request is made, its header fields are copied from the original request's.
-However, they can be modified by various mechanisms; e.g., sent Authorization ({{?RFC7235}}) and Cookie ({{?RFC6265}}) headers will change if the origin (and sometimes path) of the request changes.
+However, they can be modified by various mechanisms; e.g., sent Authorization ({{?I-D.ietf-httpbis-semantics}}) and Cookie ({{?I-D.ietf-httpbis-rfc6265bis}}) headers will change if the origin (and sometimes path) of the request changes.
 Applications using HTTP SHOULD specify if any request headers need to be modified or removed upon a redirect; however, this behaviour cannot be relied upon, since a generic client (like a browser) will be unaware of such requirements.

 ## HTTP Header Fields {#headers}